 Longfor quickly developed into one of China’s earliest mall developers—as of 2017, around 300 million people have visited a Longfor mall.

-Yajun has channeled much of her wealth into philanthropy over the years, focusing on a variety of causes like education, and environmental protection.
+Yajun has channeled much of her wealth into social innovation over the years, focusing on a variety of causes like education, and environmental protection.

 In 2011, she donated $16 million to Northwestern Polytechnical University, where she studied her undergraduate degree, to establish the Wu Yajun Rewards Fund professorship.
 The fund supports alumni to become professors at the school.